 At the end of the year, children's assessments are recorded for English and Mathematics against the age-related expectations for their year group.
 Some are below, some just below (not yet secure in all the objectives taught).
 Most children should have mastered the age-related expectation (a secure achievement in all the objectives) and some will have achieved the age-related expectation at greater depth.
 National expectations for English and Mathematics are set out in the National Curriculum for England 2014.

-At the end of Reception, Year 2 and 6 children undergo statutory assessment.
+At the end of Reception, Year 2 and 6 children undergo statutory assessment for the end of the Key Stage.

 This is the EYFS profile in Reception, a summative judgement made from teachers' ongoing assessment throughout the year.